 Lunch will be provided at this workshop session.

-Cancellations must be made 1 week up to 4 days prior to the meeting if you are unable to attend.
+Cancellations must be made 1 week preferably and no later than 4 days prior to the meeting if you are unable to attend.
 Since these workshops are free, please be advised that “No-Shows” may affect the ability of organizations to participate in future events.

 If you need assistance with a cancellation or a change in your registration please email Tracey@NonprofNetwork.org or call our office at 517-796-4750